freeCodeCamp/freeCodeCamp/client/src/pages/learn/2022/responsive-web-design/learn-intermediate-css-by-building-a-cat-painting/index.md

 ---
-title: Introduction to the learn-intermediate-css-by-building-a-cat-painting
+title: Introduction to the Learn Intermediate CSS by Building a Cat Painting
 block: learn-intermediate-css-by-building-a-cat-painting
 superBlock: 2022/responsive-web-design
 isBeta: true
 ---

-## Introduction to the learn-intermediate-css-by-building-a-cat-painting
+## Introduction to the Learn Intermediate CSS by Building a Cat Painting

 This is a test for the new project-based curriculum.